 - Check for piping leaks around pumps, mixing valves, relief valves, and other fittings.
 If found, repair at once.
 DO NOT use petroleum-based stop-leak compounds. - 2.
 Visually inspect burner flame. - 3.
 Visually inspect venting system for proper function, deterioration or leakage. - 4.
-Visually inspect for proper operation of the condensate drain in the venting.
+Visually inspect for proper operation of the condensate drain in the venting and on the heater.
 If leaks are observed repair at once. - 5.
-Check air vents for leakage.
+Check air vents for leakage. - Visually inspect air intake and filter for obstructions. - 7.
+Check the fault history for potential issues and reset as necessary.